-These days many sites have implemented browser notifications.
+These days many sites have implemented browser notification.
 Its a new HTML5 feature which can show a quick alert on desktop.
-Of course users have to first allow the permission for the notifications to be displayed.
+Of course users have to first allow the permission for the desktop notification to be displayed.
 You can see browser supports for notifications here .

 What a Browser Notification displays ?